-Applicants who are denied admission into a program may appeal the decision in writing to the Campus President/Director within fifteen (15) business days of the date the applicant received notice of the applicant's denial of admission with the exception of Medical Massage Therapy as listed above.
-The decision of the appeal is made by the Campus President/Director.
-The decision of the Campus President/Director is final.
+Applicants who are denied admission into a program may appeal the decision in writing to the Vice President of Academics within fifteen (15) business days of the date the applicant received notice of the applicant's denial of admission with the exception of Medical Massage Therapy as listed above.
+The decision of the appeal is made by the Vice President of Academics and that decision is final.